 North Vietnam, Handicraft Fair in Hanoi (3rd Series), August 19th, 1958, Michel Nr.
 81-82; This was the second set issued in 1958 for civilian use to promote handcraft and to promote the newly awoken trade.
 Values of 150D and 1,000D were issued.
 The lower value was intended to cover the standard letter rate, while the higher value paid for international air mail letters to Europe.
 A set for official use was also issued in 1958 so this subject clearly was important for the country.
 Michel and the Vietnamese Postage Stamp Catalogue indicate that the set was issued in perforation 13.0 but the editor cannot confirm that.
 All of his stamps are perforated 12.75.
 Perforation on this set was generally very poor and on most stamps the holes did not get punched out properly.
 Stamps with nice perforation deserve a surcharge.

 Here is a large air mail envelope with a mixed currency franking that includes one of the 1,000D stamps.
 The letter was sent to a rare destination “Canada”.
 The Old Dong was devalued by 1,000:1 on March 1st, 1959 so the two stamps in old currency were worth 1.3 New Dong or 130 Xu.
 A 6 Xu stamp featuring the Mechanization of Agriculture was added for an overall postage of 136 Xu.
 Not many large envelopes survived.
+Note that the 1,000D stamp shows the plate error “M in NAM broken at bottom right”.

 This is a mixed franking from June, 1959 that was sent to well known philatelist Theo Klewitz.
 It features a single stamp for the 1,000D value in front and a mix of other early NVN stamps on the reverse for an overall postage of 1,350 Dong.
 This means the letter was heavier than the standard 20g.